SOCIAL

 HARBOUR ACCESS

-Indicator scores ranged from 0.63 (C), for perceptions of harbour health, to 0.73 (B) for satisfaction with harbour access.
-Satisfaction with boat ramps and public spaces and perceptions of barriers to access both had good scores at 0.65 (B) and 0.66 (B) respectively.
+Indicator grades ranged from satisfactory (C) for Perceptions of harbour health to good (B) for Satisfaction with harbour access.
+Satisfaction with boat ramps and public spaces and perceptions of barriers to access both had high scores (0.67 and 0.69, respectively) and good grades (B).
 All four indicator scores were broadly consistent with previous years.

-Of the eleven measures used to report on the harbour access indicator group there were seven good scores, three satisfactory scores and one poor score (marine debris as a problem scoring 0.48).
+Of the 11 measures used to report on the Harbour Access indicator group there were seven good grades (B), three satisfactory grades (C) and one poor grade (D).

-Overall, harbour access received a good grade.
+Overall, Harbour Access received a good grade (B).
 This was a similar result to the past three years.
-By indicator, there were three good grades and one satisfactory grade.

 Results indicate that residents continue to enjoy accessing the harbour, public spaces and boat ramps.
 Perceptions of harbour health were satisfactory and have showed minimal change over the past three years.
 Residents further agreed that they have fair access to the harbour compared to its other users.
 However, respondents continue to perceive that marine debris and litter is a problem in Gladstone Harbour.
 Despite this, they did not see the amounts of marine debris, commercial shipping and recreational boating activity as hindrances to harbour access.
 The harbour environment is viewed positively by many residents and they believe this will continue.